 Exist in the System Identification app.

 Have the same number of inputs and outputs as the dimensions of the estimation data (selected as Working Data in the System Identification app).

-Keep the default settings in the Nonlinear Models dialog box that specify the model structure and the algorithm, or modify these settings:
+Keep the default settings in the Nonlinear Models dialog box that specify the model structure, or modify these settings:

 Note: For more information about available options, click Help in the Nonlinear Models dialog box to open the app help.

 |What to Configure||Options in Nonlinear Models GUI||Comment|